How to Read License Plates using IronOCR

 Output

-Text: The extraced Text from OCR Input.
+Text: The extracted text from OCR Input.

 Confidence: A "double" property that indicates the statistical accuracy confidence of an average of every character, with one being the highest and 0 being the lowest.